An Empirical Study of Realized GNN Expressiveness: Introduction

-Due to the increased size and diversity of the dataset, the traditional classification task may not be suitable for training-based evaluation methods which rely on generalization ability.
-Thus, we propose a new principled evaluation procedure based on directly comparing the differences between model outputs.
-Considering the influence of numerical precision, we propose reliable paired comparisons improved from a statistical method~\citep{johnson_applied_2007}, with a precise bound of errors.
-Experiments verify that this new evaluation procedure aligns well with known theoretical results.
+Due to the increased size and diversity of the dataset, the traditional classification task may not be suitable for training-based evaluation methods relying on generalization.
+Thus, we propose a novel evaluation procedure based on directly comparing the discrepancies between model outputs to test pure practical expressiveness.
+Acknowledging the impact of numerical precision owning to tiny differences between graphs, we propose reliable paired comparisons building upon a statistical method~\citep{fisher1992statistical,johnson_applied_2007}, which offers a precise error bound.
+Experiments verify that it aligns well with known theoretical results.

-Finally, we compare 16 representative beyond-1-WL models on BREC.
-Our experiments, for the first time, give a \textbf{reliable empirical comparison} of state-of-the-art GNNs' expressiveness.
-The currently most thorough expressiveness comparison can serve as a good start to more deeply understanding different schemes for improving GNNs' expressive power.
-On BREC, GNN accuracies range from 41.5\% to 70.8\%, with I$^2$GNN~\citep{huang2022boosting} performing the best.
-The 70.8\% highest accuracy also implies that the dataset is \textbf{far from saturation}.
-We expect BREC can serve as a benchmark for testing future GNNs' expressiveness.
-We also welcome contributions and suggestions to improve BREC.
-Our dataset and evaluation code are included in \href{https://github.com/GraphPKU/BREC}{https://github.com/GraphPKU/BREC}.
+Finally, we comprehensively compared 23 representative beyond-1-WL models on BREC.
+Our experiments for the first time give a \textbf{reliable empirical comparison} of state-of-the-art GNNs' realized expressiveness.
+Our results facilitate gaining deeper insights into various schemes to enhance GNNs' expressiveness.
+On BREC, GNN accuracies range from 41.5\% to 70.2\%, with I$^2$-GNN~\citep{huang2022boosting} performing the best.
+The 70.2\% highest accuracy also implies that the dataset is \textbf{far from saturation}.
+Our evaluation code is in \href{https://github.com/GraphPKU/BREC}{https://github.com/GraphPKU/BREC}.